How does Flipping properties work?

 Hard cash Lenders

-Hard cash lenders generally seem to be small private investors who lend money to house flippers.
-One of the reasons hard money lenders are preferred above others is because they care more about the “after repair value” (ARV) of the home than about the experience or qualifications of the borrower.
+Hard cash lenders generally seem like small private investors who lend money to house flippers.
+One reason they are preferred above others is that they care more about the home’s “after-repair value” (ARV) than about the borrower’s experience or qualifications.

-Crowdfunding seems to be growing when it comes to property funding, and there are several options available when using this option.
+Property Crowdfunding Loans Crowdfunding seems to be growing for property funding, and there are several options available when using this option.

-- The speed you can get the funds
+• The speed at which you can get the funds

-To get a loan for a fix and flip project, you will need to complete a loan application.
-Supply an overview of the project to the lender.
+To get a loan for a fix-and-flip project, you must complete a loan application and supply an overview of the project to the lender.

 How much you can borrow:

-Fix, and flip lenders usually lend from one to 12 months.
-This is because house flippers buy typically, renovate, and sell a house usually well within one year.
+Fix-and-flip lenders usually lend for one to twelve months.
+This is because house flippers typically buy, renovate, and sell a house within one year.

-For fix and flip lending, interest rates can range anything from 4.5%-12.5% depending on your credit score, ARV of the house.
-You will also probably need to pay a setup fee including a survey fee too.
+For fix-and-flip lending, interest rates can range from 4.5% to 12.5%, depending on your credit score and the ARV of the house.
+You will also probably need to pay a setup fee, including a survey fee.

 Putting together a team of trustworthy contractors

-Even if you do not have a house lined up, offering to buy a general contractor a meal in exchange for picking their brain can help educate you on the process.
+Even if you do not have a house lined up, offering to buy a meal from a general contractor in exchange for picking their brain can help educate you on the process.

-To flip houses, you need an experienced contractor that is affordable.
-A contractor that sticks to your deadline and is easy to work with.
+To flip houses, you need an experienced, affordable contractor who will stick to your deadline and be easy to work with.

 3 things to consider when choosing your contractor:

 You will probably need a few contractors for different jobs.
-A skilled plumber, a qualified electrician, a plasterer, and a professional general contractor may all be required depending on the size and scope of the project.
+For example, a skilled plumber, a qualified electrician, a plasterer, and a professional general contractor may all be required depending on the size and scope of the project.

-If you have ever had work done on your own home, you probably know that finding great, affordable contractors can be difficult.
+Suppose you have ever had work done in your own home.
+In that case, you probably know that finding great, affordable contractors can be difficult.

 One-man band contractor may be less expensive (or not) but might not be able to do the job to your satisfaction.
-Good contractors are costly and very busy, but they can contribute to your goal of flipping houses for a profit.
+On the other hand, good contractors are costly and very busy.
+Still, they can contribute to your goal of flipping houses for a profit.

 They tend to do many projects with different contractors.
 They can usually point you toward the best ones.